Keralapura: Location

+The State Highway 85, State Highway 86 and State Highway 102 (Karnataka) passes through the town of Keralapura.

+Kaveri river is towards the south of the village.

 Post office

 There is a post office in Keralapura village and the postal code is 573136.

 Economy

 The village economy is mostly agrarian.
 There is a branch of Canara Bank in Keralapura.
 Keralapura people are clever in running restaurants all over Karnataka.
 Their outlets are called 'Keralapura Hindu Military Hotels'.
 'Military' means non-vegetarian food is served.
 'Hindu' means only chicken and lamb are served and beef is not cooked.